Skip to main content Jump to list of all articles

 New JavaScript Guessing Game 2024

 The JavaScript guessing game tutorial is a simple beginner’s project.
 It features modern JavaScript syntax and runs without a Framework.
-In part one of the game the foundation is built.
+In part one of the games the foundation is built.
 The second part adds suspense by only giving the user five attempts to guess.
 In this third part, we have added the ability for the user to set the level and change part way through if you have any attempts left.

 Yet Another Simple JavaScript To-Do List